reu2018DL/YOLO-LITE/README.md

 We used AlexeyAB's Darknet for Windows to train our model.
 Install Darknet [here](https://github.com/AlexeyAB/darknet).

+To find the mAP for each training model, run the command under the scripts folder:

+	`python mapScript.py`

+When prompted, add the location of the cfg and the location of the weights folder.

 ### Testing
-In order to get the FPS, we used a Python adaption of darknet [here](https://github.com/thtrieu/darkflow/tree/master/darkflow).
+In order to get the FPS, we used a Python adaption of Darknet called Darkflow [here](https://github.com/thtrieu/darkflow/tree/master/darkflow).

 ### Web Implementation
+To convert the model to JavaScript, we followed the following tutorial: